Music of Iceland: Indie and pop-rock

-According to the Icelandic label Record Records, the indie pop-folk group Of Monsters and Men is Iceland’s biggest act since Björk and Sigur Rós.
-Their debut album My Head Is an Animal, as well as their first single “Little Talks”, reached high positions in single and album charts worldwide.
+According to the Icelandic label Record Records, the indie pop-folk group Of Monsters and Men is Iceland's biggest act since Björk and Sigur Rós.
+Their debut album My Head Is an Animal, as well as their first single "Little Talks", reached high positions in single and album charts worldwide.
 In 2013 they won the European Border Breakers Awards.
 Singer-songwriter Ásgeir Trausti did likewise in 2014, and ever since has been successfully touring Europe and the U.S. with his melodic-folk-pop songs, which he sings both in his native language Icelandic and in English.
-Female singer-songwriter Emiliana Torrini is an established Icelandic artist.
-Her song "Jungle Drum", from her 2008 album Me and Armini, is well known abroad and reached number one in the German, Austrian, Belgium and Icelandic single charts.
-Her latest album Tookah, released in 2013, reached the Top 50 album charts in several countries.
+The singer-songwriter Emiliana Torrini is an established Icelandic artist who had a base in the UK for many years.
+Her song "Jungle Drum", from her 2008 album Me and Armini, is internationally known and reached number one in the German, Austrian, Belgium and Icelandic single charts.
+Her album Tookah, released in 2013, reached the Top 50 album charts in several countries.

 Other artists that are attracting attention outside Iceland include the electro-pop group FM Belfast, indie pop / rock / folk band Kaleo as well as the singers and composers Sóley and Sin Fang, who are both known as founding members of the band Seabear.